aws-solutions-library-samples/guidance-for-machine-learning-inference-on-aws/README.md

 * `./test.sh run bma` - run benchmark analysis - aggregate and average stats from logs of all completed benchmark containers

 ## Clean up
-If you provisioned an EKS cluster when setting up your prerequisites for the project, you can clean up the cluster and all resources associated with it by running the `./remove.sh` script.
+If you provisioned an EKS cluster when setting up your prerequisites for the project  as described in the [Provision EKS cluster section](#Optional - Provision EKS Cluster), you can clean up the cluster and all resources associated with it by running the `./remove.sh` script.

 ## Security